Omarkhaled711/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: A script that changes the working directory to the previous one.
 11-lists: A script that lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 12-file_type: A script that prints the type of the file named iamafile which is in /tmp dircectory.
 13-symbolic_link: Create a symbolic link to /bin/ls.
+14-copy_html: A script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.